remindmodel/remind/tutorials/10_DebuggingREMIND.md

 less full.log
 ```
 and then type `G` to get to the end of the file. `q` finishes looking at the file.
-Another option is to use the editor `vi` by typing `vi full.log`, in which case `:q` closes the editor. `less` is generally faster when looking at large file, but doesn't offer color coding.
+Another option is to use the editor `vi` by typing `vi full.log`, in which case `:q` closes the editor. `less` is generally faster when looking at large file, but doesn’t offer color coding.

 You may find: